An Introduction to Research Integrity

 James has collaborated in numerous initiatives to support research integrity.
 He has worked with the Royal Society and other bodies on initiatives to effect positive change to research culture, assisted with the revision of the UK Concordat to Support Research Integrity, revised policies and systems for research integrity and governance at many universities, and regularly delivers training and discussion sessions at UK research organisations.

 Prior to joining UKRIO, James worked as an archaeologist and a university administrator.
 Jame’s slides can be found here.
+The video can be found here.

 Dr. Irene Hames, Independent Advisor on research integrity, research publication and publication ethics, discussed the important issue of authorship in research: the issues researchers face in getting appropriate credit for their research contributions, the impact problems and disputes can have on their lives, professional and personal, and what can be done to help avoid problems arising.